-To be accepted into the Honors Program, a student must submit an honors proposal for approval by the advisor, the department chairperson or program head, and the Honors Council.
+To be accepted into the Honors Program, a student must submit an honors proposal for approval by the advisor, co-advisor or second reader in the student's major, and the Honors Council.
 See Proposal Preparation Guidelines for information about writing an Honors proposal.
 For students graduating in the spring, the proposals are due September 20.

 The Honors Council will not accept proposals during the same semester the student expects to graduate.

 For students wishing to use LaTex for their thesis LaTeX templates and class files are available at http://www.eg.bucknell.edu/physics/thesis